Aaron-Waguespack/game_picker/README.md

 # Game Picker

 ### Project Goals
 Create a steam game picker.
-Using the Steam games API, download a users game libray.
-Then match libray info with game information.
-Disply each game in a card that is filterable by genre.
+Using the Steam games API, download a user's game library.
+Then match library info with game information.
+Display each game in a card that is filterable by genre.

 ### Next steps:
-Add modal for additonal info when clicking on a individual game.
+Add modal for additional info when clicking on an individual game.
-Add button to select a random game.
+Add a button to select a random game.

 ### Technologies Used